fern-pl/fnc/spec/grammar.md

 `unittest [name] { .. }`

 Unittests are used for executing test code under a unittest build.
 They function identically to functions besides being automatically run at once and having no return values.

+Names are not mandatory for unittests, but highly recommended for clarity.

 ```
 unittest foo